Google Pixel 4a retail box leaks online, could be launched soon

 According to previous leaks, the Pixel 4a is said to be powered by the Qualcomm Snapdragon 730 SoC.
 Further, is expected to feature a 5.7-5.8-inch single punch-hole display, a 3.5mm headphone jack, a USB Type-C port, and a rear fingerprint scanner.

 The Pixel 4a price has already leaked as well.
-The phone is tipped to be made available for $399.
+It is tipped to be made available for $399.

 Source: Twitter